mirunaish/gochat/README.md

 What didn't work:
 - I initially tried gorilla/mux, but that was more difficult to use so I switched to Gin.
+- originally I tried to have multiple group chatrooms, but that got complicated.
 - I had difficulty setting up the formatter provided by the VS Code Go extension.
+- staticcheck keeps saying functions defined in a different file in the same package are undefined...
 - I made my AWS account more than a year ago so my free tier expired.
 - I tried signing up for Github Student for potential free DataOcean, but they still haven't processed my application.
 - I signed up for Mogenius because they promised free deployment but it was a lie.